Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_personal_storytelling/pre_B.md

 ## What you’ll do

 Before joining the call, take a few minutes to think about the experiences that have influenced how you see this issue.
-Then choose **one story** that feels meaningful and **write about it in the box below**.
+Then choose **one personal story** that you feel comfortable sharing and **write about it in the box below**.

 Your story might come from:

-- a particular moment or event that shaped your view
+- an experience at school, with family, or in your workplace or community group
-- a time when your perspective shifted or evolved
+- a time in your life when your perspective shifted or evolved
 - something you lived through
-- an experience at home, school, work, or in your community
 - something that affected someone close to you

-## Why it helps
+## Why we’re asking you to do this

-Reflecting on the experiences that shaped your views can help you enter the conversation feeling grounded and ready to share.
-Personal stories also make it easier for partners to listen openly and understand where your views come from.
+Thinking through a specific, meaningful experience can help you tell the story of how you came to hold your perspective.

+When you talk about something that happened to you or someone close to you, you can focus on what you know—who was involved, what happened, and how it felt.

 ## What to expect

-We invite you to share this story during the conversation; you can refer to your notes if you find it helpful.
+We’ll invite you to share this story during the conversation; you can refer to your notes if you find it helpful.

 ---